lisboncouncil/cocyber-policycoach/evaluation/health/health-evaluation.md

 * **No Inline Citations**: Mentions sources at the end but lacks inline attributions.
 * **Less Transparent**: Doesn’t explicitly state limitations or data source constraints.

----

-Would you like this comparison in a downloadable report format (e.g., PDF or Word), or should we proceed with evaluations for additional policies?